TheLucasSchwarz/zeroshotENGINE/README.md

 # zeroshot-engine

-A open-source scientific zero-shot text classification python package based on various LLM models.
+A open-source scientific zero-shot text classification Python package based on various LLM models.

 ## 📖 About this package